Rectangular diagrams of surfaces: distinguishing Legendrian knots: Spatial ribbon graphs

 The elements of $\partial\rho$ are called \emph{boundary circuits} of~$\rho$, and the set~$\partial\rho$ \emph{the boundary of~$\rho$}.
 The elements of~$V_\rho$ are called \emph{vertices of~$\rho$}, and the closure of any connected component of~$\Gamma_\rho\setminus V_\rho$ is called \emph{an edge of~$\rho$}. \end{defi}

 An explanation is in order.

-If the graph~$\Gamma_\rho$ in this definition has a connected component~$\gamma$ homeomorphic to a circle then~$\partial\rho$ may contain two copies of~$\gamma$, which are regarded as different elements of~$\partial\rho$.
-Unless we need to deal with such graphs a simpler definition can be used instead: a spatial ribbon graph is triple $\rho=(\Gamma_\rho,V_\rho,S_\rho)$ in which $\Gamma_\rho$ is a spatial graph, $V_\rho$ is a finite subset of~$\Gamma_\rho$ containing all true vertices of~$\Gamma_\rho$ and intersecting any simple closed curve in~$\Gamma_\rho$ at least twice, and $S_\rho$ is a non-empty isotopy class of compact surfaces in~$\mathbb S^3$ having~$\Gamma_\rho$ as a deformation retract and having fixed tangent planes at all points in~$V_\rho$.
+If the graph~$\Gamma_\rho$ in this definition has a connected component~$\gamma$ homeomorphic to a circle, then~$\partial\rho$ may contain two copies of~$\gamma$, which are regarded as different elements of~$\partial\rho$.
+Unless we need to deal with such graphs a simpler definition can be used instead: a spatial ribbon graph is a triple $\rho=(\Gamma_\rho,V_\rho,S_\rho)$ in which $\Gamma_\rho$ is a spatial graph, $V_\rho$ is a finite subset of~$\Gamma_\rho$ containing all true vertices of~$\Gamma_\rho$ and intersecting any simple closed curve in~$\Gamma_\rho$ at least twice, and $S_\rho$ is a non-empty isotopy class of compact surfaces in~$\mathbb S^3$ having~$\Gamma_\rho$ as a deformation retract and fixed tangent planes at all points in~$V_\rho$.
 Boundary circuits of~$\rho$ are then defined as the projections of boundary components of any surface~$F\in S_\rho$.

-Indeed, let $\Gamma$ be a spatial graph and $F$ a compact surface containing $\Gamma$ and retracting to~$\Gamma$.
-One can see that every connected component of $\partial F$ has a unique projection to~$\Gamma$ in~$F$, so, by demanding $S_\rho\ni F$, the pair~$(\Gamma,F)$ defines a unique ribbon graph~$\rho$ in the sense of Definition~\ref{ribbon-graph-def} with~$\Gamma_\rho=\Gamma$ and~$\partial\rho$ being the family of projections of the connected components of~$\partial F$ to~$\Gamma$ in~$F$.
-If~$\Gamma$ has no circular connected components, no two boundary components of~$\partial F$ have the same projection, so, there is a unique bijection between~$\partial\rho$ and the set of connected components of~$\partial F$ satisfying condition~(1c) from Definition~\ref{ribbon-graph-def}.
+Indeed, let $\Gamma$ be a spatial graph, and let $F$ be a compact surface containing $\Gamma$ and retracting to~$\Gamma$.
+Let also~$V$ be a finite subset of~$\Gamma$ containing all true vertices and intersecting each simple closed curve in~$\Gamma$ at least twice.
+One can see that every connected component of $\partial F$ has a unique projection to~$\Gamma$ in~$F$, so, by demanding $S_\rho\ni F$, a spatial ribbon graph~$\rho$ (in the sense of Definition~\ref{ribbon-graph-def}) with~$\Gamma_\rho=\Gamma$, $V_\rho=V$, and~$\partial\rho$ being the family of projections of the connected components of~$\partial F$ to~$\Gamma$ in~$F$ is defined uniquely.
+If~$\Gamma$ has no circular connected components, then no two boundary components of~$\partial F$ have the same projection, so, there is a unique bijection between~$\partial\rho$ and the set of connected components of~$\partial F$ satisfying condition~(1c) from Definition~\ref{ribbon-graph-def}.

 However, the simpler definition may cause ambiguity in certain context if a connected component of~$\Gamma$ is homeomorphic to~$\mathbb S^1$ and the corresponding connected component of~$F$ is an annulus.
-In this case, two boundary components of~$\partial F$ have the same projections to~$\Gamma$, and thus there is no one-to-one correspondence between boundary components of~$F$ and boundary circuits of the spatial ribbon graph defined by~$\Gamma$ and~$F$.
+In this case, two boundary components of~$\partial F$ have the same projections to~$\Gamma$, and thus there is no one-to-one correspondence between boundary components of~$F$ and boundary circuits of the spatial ribbon graph defined by~$\Gamma$, $F$, and~$V$.